-Markets and Design Cycles: For the years ended December 31, 2020 and 2019, our product and service revenue of approximately \$3.1 million and \$1.4 million, respectively, was comprised of sales into gaming power supplies, data center power supplies and infrastructure, power adapters, miscellaneous industrial applications and sampling revenue to automotive customers, including through our distributor Nexperia, and epiwafer sales.
-While we are targeting an increase in GaN product revenue in 2021, we expect 2021 revenue to continue to be comprised primarily of licensing and government contract revenue.
+Markets and Design Cycles: For the three months ended March 31, 2021 and 2020 (unaudited) and for the years ended December 31, 2020 and 2019, our product and service revenue of approximately \$1.7 million, \$512 thousand, \$3.1 million and \$1.4 million, respectively, was comprised of sales into gaming power supplies, data center power supplies and infrastructure, power adapters, miscellaneous industrial applications and sampling revenue to automotive customers, including through our distributor Nexperia, and epiwafer sales.
+While we are targeting an increase in GaN product revenue in 2021, we expect revenue for our fiscal year ending March 31, 2022 to continue to be comprised primarily of licensing and government contract revenue.